brege/the-flavor-network/README.md

 In order to use the recipe API, you'll need to initialize the SQL database.

-1. Download [the kaggle dataset](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) and unpack it into `./db/data/`
+1. Download [the kaggle dataset](https://www.kaggle.com/datasets/shuyangli94/food-com-recipes-and-user-interactions) and unpack it into `./notebooks/data/`

-2. Run a jupyter notebook server, `jupyter notebook` in `db/`, then load `csv_to_sql.ipynb` and begin running executing the cells.
+2. Run a jupyter notebook server, `jupyter notebook` in `notebooks/`, then load `csv-to-sql.ipynb` and begin running executing the cells.
 This can take some time.

 3. This will create a `food_dotcom.db` file.
-On my production machine, I keep this database file in the same directory as `backend.py`: `/var/www/flask_recipe_api/food_dotcom.db`
+On my production machine, I keep this database file in the same directory as `backend.py`: `/var/www/recipe-api/food_dotcom.db`

 4. The API can be started with
     ``` bash
     python backend.py
     ```
     which is what one does locally.
-On the production machine https://flavorpair.me, however, the `systemd` service file used is provided in `system/flask-recipe-api.service` which adds an additional WSGI layer.
+On the production machine https://flavorpair.me, however, the `systemd` service file used is provided in `deploy/systemd/recipe-api.service` which adds an additional WSGI layer.

 ## Production Server

-1. Much of the deployment of the site is encapsulated in the `./deploy` shell script, in the `flavorpair.me` source directory.
+1. Much of the deployment of the site is encapsulated in the `site/deploy` shell script.
 This will build the site files locally via `hugo`, clean the site directory on the remote server, and then transfer the static site files to the remote server.

 2. The remote, as mentioned, also makes use of a `systemd` service file that controls the WSGI/Flask server API.
 This is a separate process from hugo.
 This only needs to be enabled once (located in `/etc/systemd/system/`):
     ```bash
-    sudo systemctl enable flask-recipe-api.service
+    sudo systemctl enable recipe-api.service
     ```
     Reload the daemon
     ```bash